oreqizer/oreqizer/content/the-math-of-fitness/index.md

 becoming sort of a _jack-of-all-trades_ if you will, being _great at everything_ yet _perfect at nothing_.

-Instead of going all-in in one time spectrum and then just barely in the rest, you focus on being proficient everywhere and filling gaps where they pop up, creating a balanced power curve.
-This approach builds the most fitness — maximizes work capacity across the time domain:
+Instead of going all-in in one time spectrum and context and then just barely in the rest, you focus on being proficient everywhere and filling gaps where they pop up, creating a balanced power curve.
+This approach builds the most fitness — maximizes work capacity across the time and context domain:

 ![Power curve balanced](./power_curve_balanced.png "Power curve balanced")